 Family income has increased to greater than 85% of the State Median Income (SMI) on a non-temporary basis.

 Non-temporary interruption in work/education requirement.
-The parent must notify MDHS within (10) days of job loss or withdrawal from enrollment in an educational/training program.
-A 3-month job search period will be allowed to search for a replacement to meet the work/education requirement.
+The parent must notify MDHS within ten (10) days of job loss or withdrawal from enrollment in an educational/training program.
+A 90-day job search period will be allowed to search for a replacement job or educational program to meet the work/education requirement.
 At the end of the search period, if the parent has not started new employment or is not enrolled in an educational/training program, the certificate shall be terminated.

 Expiration of the twelve (12) month eligibility or redetermination period, if the child/family no longer meets eligibility requirements.